solid/solid/proposals/auth-webid-oidc.md

 * Fully decentralized cross-domain authentication
 * Builds on decades of real-world authentication industry experience.
 * Incorporates lessons from, and fixes to threat models of: SAML, OpenID and OpenID 2, OAuth and OAuth 2.
+See, for example,
+  [RFC 6819 - OAuth 2.0 Threat Model and Security
+  Considerations](http://tools.ietf.org/html/rfc6819) -- OpenID Connect was
+  developed in large part to address the threats outlined there.
 * Sign Off (and Single Sign Off) capability
 * Capability for revocations, black lists and white lists
 * Supports authentication for the full range of agents and clients: in-browser